CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/11-default-indexing-policy.md

 ## Lab objectives

 In this lab, you will complete the following tasks:
-- Task 1: Create an Azure Cosmos DB NoSQL API account.
+- Task 1: Create an Azure Cosmos DB for NoSQL account.
-- Task 2: Seed the Azure Cosmos DB NoSQL API account with data.
+- Task 2: Seed the Azure Cosmos DB for NoSQL account with data.
 - Task 3: View and manipulate the default indexing policy.

 ## Estimated Timing: 30 minutes